triposat/Marvin-Assistant/README.md

 If you type something wrong or that **doesn't exist**, it shows an error message, and you **can't continue**.
 It also shows messages when things work well, warnings, and important info in small windows.

+## New to Command Line Interface.
+Check Here!

 If you're new to the command line interface (CLI) or have never used it before, don't worry!
 Marvin-Assistant can guide you through the process and make it easier to interact with the chatbot using simple text commands.
 The command line interface allows you to communicate with Marvin-Assistant by typing commands or queries directly into a text-based interface.

 To get started, here are a few simple steps to help you navigate the CLI: